ucsb-cs56/w20/_lab/lab07b.md

 It's ok to commit this directly on the master branch.

 NOTE: If you are doing step 6b *after* already setting up Travis-CI, now is the time to try to manually trigger a build and see if it gives you a green check.
+The instructions to do that are part of Step 6c.

 ### Step 6c: Set up repo on `travis-ci.org` website